top of page

 • Bloom Color: Violet to bluish-purple

-• Habitat: Moist meadows, streambanks, wet open woods, low thickets, and ditches
+• Habitat: Moist meadows, stream banks, wet open woods, low thickets, and ditches

 • Moisture: Average to wet; prefers consistently damp soils but tolerates some dryness